-If you realize that you need additional licenses or modules, please feel free to contact the sales team via e-mail: sales@copadata.com (mailto:sales@copadata.com)
+If you find that you need other modules or licenses, our staff will be happy to help you.
+Email sales@copadata.com (mailto:sales@copadata.com).

 2. MATSUTCP32

 The driver MatsuTcp32 is used for connecting to a Matsushita PLC (FP0, FP2, AFPx etc.) with an FP WEB module via Ethernet and TCP/IP.